Welding Cast Iron for Beginners: Types, Processes, Steps

-After you finish welding, you heat the entire casting again, at least to the preheat temperature.
+After you finish welding, you heat the entire casting again, at least to the pre-heat temperature.
 Welding made the area you repaired hotter, but the environment cooled down the rest of the casting.
 You want to fix these temperature differences to ensure that the casting will cool down evenly.

 If you want to release residual stress in complex castings, you must reheat to 1100 °F (590 °C) and keep this temperature steady for one hour per inch of thickness.

-Why do you slowly cool cast iron?
+Why do you cool down cast iron?

 When the metal cools down, it shrinks, and the powerful contraction forces that develop can easily cause multiple cracks.